Skip to content

 El Güije, the Cuban goblin.

-El Güije is the Cuban representation of the so-called duendes. this habita in the edges of the lagoons, the caves, where there are water sources and the edge of the rivers.
+The Güije is the Cuban representation of the so-called goblins.
+It lives on the edges of lagoons, caves, where there are water sources and the edges of rivers.

 This little man represented as a dark being is responsible for casting unfortunate enchantments on humans and animals.